Henri Nouwen: Priesthood

 While a professor at Yale Nouwen also spent several months at the Abbey of the Genesee.
 His first visit began on June 1, 1974, and lasted seven months.
 While there he kept a journal that was published as Genesee Diary: Report from a Trappist Monastery in 1976.
 He returned again in 1979, after the death of his mother, which led to the publication of A Cry For Mercy: Prayers from the Genesee.
-Though Nouwen concluded he was not suited for the trappist life, the Abbey of the Genesee and his relationship with then abbott John Eudes Bamberger continued to be of great importance to him.
+Though Nouwen concluded he was not suited for Trappist life, the Abbey of the Genesee and his relationship with then abbott John Eudes Bamberger continued to be of great importance to him.
 The Abbey served as his home base for more than a year after he resigned from Yale and it was where he chose to celebrate the 25th anniversary of his ordination as a priest on August 6, 1982.

 After leaving Yale in 1981, Nouwen took a six-month trip to South America visiting Bolivia and Peru.
 Upon his return to the United States in 1983, Nouwen was appointed at the Harvard Divinity School as Professor of Divinity and Horace De Y. Lentz Lecturer.
 The half-time appointment allowed Nouwen to split his time between teaching at the Divinity School and working with a theological center in Latin America.
 Nouwen taught at the school until his resignation in 1985.
 In 1985 and 1986 he spent nine months with the L'Arche community in France.